Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

-We do not consider in detail other top down iterative thresholding procedures that appear to have poorly controlled false positive error rates.
+We do not consider in detail other top down iterative thresholding procedures that appear to have poorly controlled false positive error rates if iterated with the same threshold and poor power under easily understood conditions.
 One is the classical binary segmentation procedure of \cite{Vo81}, which has a false positive error probability that builds up very quickly with the number of iterations required.
 For example, suppose that we use the threshold of $b = 3.0$, which for $m = 300$ gives a global false positive probability of approximately 0.05 on the initial search, and assume that we correctly detect the four change-points of the first example in Table \ref{tableexamples}.
 Then the sum of the false positive probabilities searching for a fifth change-point in the intervals between those already detected is about 0.126, and it would be larger if more iterations are required.
+There are various ways to adjust the thresholds to maintain control of the false positive probabilities, but this statistic has very poor power under conditions where other statistics have no problems.
+If there is an increase (decrease) in the mean value followed by a decrease (increase) of a similar magnitude. the statistic tends to average the two changes and detect neither.
 For similar reasons we also have omitted the thresholding procedure suggested by Aston and Kirch (2012), which is similar to CBS and Multi in the sense that it searches for a complementary pair of change-points; but the statistic $S_j - S_i - (j-i)S_m/m$ is not standardized to obtain a statistic having a marginal distribution with unit variance.
-Its false positive probability is also poorly controlled when the procedure is iterated.
-In addition to poor control of false positive errors, these two procedures have little power to detect two near-by change-points, which occur frequently in the data motivating our studies, although this may not be regarded a serious liability in other scientific contexts where multiple changes in a short interval are not of interest.
+Its false positive probability is poorly controlled when the procedure is iterated with a fixed threshold, and it also has little power to detect two change-points that move in opposite directions.
+These up-down (or down-up) pairs occur frequently in the data motivating our studies, although the difficulties they pose may not be regarded a serious liability in other scientific contexts, where such changes may be regarded as unlikely.

-\subsection{\bf Simulations}
+\subsection{Simulations}